top of page

 What is Plastic Rain

-Scientists estimated that 74 metric tonnes of microplastics collapse from the sky into the city of Auckland, New Zealand every year, which is equivalent or more than 3 million plastic bottles.
-Believe it or not, Plastic Rain is real and it's affecting our world drastically.
+Scientists estimate that 74 metric tonnes of microplastics collapse from the sky into the city of Auckland, New Zealand, every year, which is equivalent to more than 3 million plastic bottles.
+Believe it or not, Plastic Rain is real, and it's drastically affecting our world.

-Scientists added up the numbers and found that about 74 metric tonnes of microplastics were found to have fallen from the sky in Auckland, New Zealand, in 2020.
+Scientists added up the numbers and found that about 74 metric tonnes of microplastics fell from the sky in Auckland, New Zealand, in 2020.

-The extremely small, fewer than 5 millimeter-long particles of plastic trash are called Microplastics that are found in packaging, clothes, and mostly everywhere.
+The extremely small, fewer than five millimetre-long particles of plastic trash are called Microplastics and are found in packaging, clothes, and mostly everywhere.

-The plastic mist or rain of microplastics is not a hypothesis anymore but an actual issue that our already suffering planet is facing.
+The plastic mist or rain of microplastics is no longer a hypothesis but an actual issue that our already suffering planet is facing.

 What does the data indicate?

-Studies indicate that the atmospheric deposition of microplastics (MPs) in Auckland, New Zealand, from two sampling sites over a 9-week period are as follows:
+Studies indicate that the atmospheric deposition of microplastics (MPs) in Auckland, New Zealand, from two sampling sites over 9 weeks are as follows:

-The number gap is large due to the fact that in the Auckland study smaller size ranges are included which were not part of previous research.
+The number gap is large because the Auckland study includes smaller size ranges that were not part of previous research.

-Though the term "microplastic" was coined 18 years ago, it already appears to be a major issue for humanity, as according to reports, each year, the average human consumes an estimated 74,000 particles of plastic with unknown health effects.
+Though the term "microplastic" was coined 18 years ago, it already appears to be a major issue for humanity.
+According to reports, the average human consumes an estimated 74,000 particles of plastic each year, with unknown health effects.

 What Is Plastic Rain?

-The 5-millimeters-long microplastics, which are extremely small bits of plastic debris falling from the sky, are called Plastic Rain.
+The 5-millimeters-long microplastics, tiny bits of plastic debris falling from the sky, are called Plastic Rain.

-This microplastic which falls from the sky comes from a variety of sources, including packaging, clothing, automobiles, paint, and old car tires.
+This microplastic that falls from the sky comes from various sources, including packaging, clothing, automobiles, paint, and old car tyres.

 The tiny plastic components are contaminating the deep-sea habitats.

-They are entering the ocean through wastewater, which later ejects from the water and blows onto land in sea breezes.
+They enter the ocean through wastewater, which later ejects from the water and blows onto land in sea breezes.

 Adverse Effects Of Plastic Rain

-The greatest worry about plastic rain is that microplastics are being transported throughout the planet.
+The most significant worry about plastic rain is that microplastics are transported throughout the planet.

-Isolated locations like Antarctica need to be extra careful as the microplastics were discovered in the new snowfall and have been confirmed by prior investigations.
+Isolated locations like Antarctica need to be extra careful, as microplastics were discovered in the new snowfall and confirmed by prior investigations.

-Microplastics can cause major issues because they are found in our rainwater, food chain, and oceans, where 15 to 51 trillion particles are estimated to drift near the surface.
+Microplastics can cause significant issues because they are found in our rainwater, food chain, and oceans, where 15 to 51 trillion particles are estimated to drift near the surface.

-According to Scientists, currents are carrying microplastic particles into deep-sea ecosystems—when the currents are slow, the suspended particles fall out and settle on the seafloor which can ruin it completely.
+According to Scientists, currents carry microplastic particles into deep-sea ecosystems.
+When the currents are slow, the suspended particles fall out and settle on the seafloor, which can ruin the ecosystem completely.

-According to the consultancy McKinsey, more people joining the middle class in economically-developing countries means more consumerism and more plastic packaging.
+According to the consultancy McKinsey, more people joining the middle class in economically developing countries means more consumerism and plastic packaging.

-The fact that plastic never really gets destroyed all we can do is reduce its usage and production.
+Plastic never really gets destroyed.
+All we can do is reduce its usage and production.

 Comments